dmarcosg/RotEqNet/README.md

 Run the setup script `setup_RotEqNet.m` from Matlab and then `main.m` to download the MNIST-rot dataset, train and test a rotation invariant classifier.

+## Pytorch version
+Anders Waldeland, from the Norwegian Computing Center, has been working on a Pytorch remake of RotEqNet!
+The code is available [here](https://github.com/COGMAR/RotEqNet).

 <a name="marcos2016"></a>
 [1] Marcos, D., Volpi, M., Komodakis, N., & Tuia, D. (2016).
 Rotation equivariant vector field networks. arXiv preprint arXiv:1612.09346.